Diving into D-STAR – Quick version

 3) My favorite flavor

 I have tried digital radios from the three main systems, and use both D-STAR and DMR regularly.
 Between the two I like D-STAR best, though DMR can be a lot less expensive to get up and running with, and in general, DMR appears to be busier and is seeing faster growth and more innovation.
 Icom and Kenwood have not yet attempted to compete with the less expensive, entry level equipment that is available for DMR.
+The impression I'm left with is that the D-STAR world seems to be standing fairly still while it's a rocket ride on the DMR side.

 For D-STAR, I use a Kenwood TH-D74A handheld.
 It's a pretty great radio, though not perfect.
 Many people use various Icom radios, and the ID-51A Plus is a popular D-STAR handheld.